 Nick: Our Filterati have very differing backgrounds.
 Alex Gilbert has a background in high fashion (previously working for Burberry) and was working for Apple in London.
 He ended up transferring his role to the Bay Area, and I stepped in to get him working with Filter at Google, where he’s killin’ it!

-Heidi: One of our Filterati, Wes Miles, was with Amazon a couple years back.
+Heidi: One of our Filterati, Wes Miles, was with Amazon a couple of years back.
 I caught him in a 1-2 week career gap and solidified a place for him on Microsoft’s EDU team.
-He is a motion designer on the team and is instrumental to bringing the graphic designers and illustrators visions to life.
+He is a motion designer on the team and is instrumental in bringing the graphic designers and illustrators visions to life.
 See for yourself in, here:

 (*This video is also created by Miles!)

 Q: How has Filter adapted to the growing need for creative minds in today’s businesses?